AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 How does Aviatrix encrypt data in transit?
 --------------------------------------------------------------------------------------------
-Aviatrix 6.5 and above implements the spiffee framework which use a PKI/X.509 strong encryption.
-You can read more about this framework at spiffee.io.
+Aviatrix 6.5 and above, Aviatrix implements a secured framework based on PKI/X.509 protocol to communicate between Controller and Gateway.

 How does Aviatrix handle security patch?
 --------------------------------------------------------------------------------------------